We use the power of biology to create healthy, non-petroleum-based taurine.

 Not all ingredients in “healthy” products are derived in healthy ways.
 Petroleum-based chemicals are used as the building blocks for a vast number of compounds that are used in our everyday living.
 Drilling for oil and natural gas, using petroleum-based chemicals, and burning fossil fuels have widespread human and environmental health impacts.
 Why should we support health threats in the production of compounds that we trust for our health and well-being?

 At Natáur, we use renewable resources.
 Our process does not use hazardous or toxic chemicals, nor does it use fish or animal parts, and it does not leave residual metals.
-Our proprietary technology uses harmless microbes as factories to produce taurine from a simple sugar and natural compounds.
+Our proprietary platform technology uses harmless microbes as factories to produce nutrients and other bio-active compounds.

 The Science Behind the Solution

-Using modern biotechnology we fashioned the molecular blueprint used by animals to make taurine in microbes.
-Our process has resulted in safe microbial strains that produce taurine and transport it outside the cell.
+Using modern biotechnology we fashion the molecular blueprint used by nature to make bio-active molecules in microbes.
+Our process results in safe microbial strains that produce nutrients and transport them outside the cell.

-The microbes are grown in a fermentor, a large stainless-steel vessel, with simple sugars and natural compounds.
-Taurine is released into the solution, collected and crystallized using reusable materials and
+The microbes are grown in a fermentor, a large stainless-steel vessel, with sugars and natural compounds.
+The nutrients are released into the solution, collected and crystallized using reusable materials and

 non-hazardous material.